greenwyrt/plover2CAT/docs/reference/export.md

 ## Supported formatting in export

 The table below summarizes what features are available for each export format.
+For formats where features are not available, the closest text representation is used to replace it.

 Format        | Plain Text | Basic ASCII | ASCII     | HTML      | ODT     | RTF/CRE
 ---           | ---        | ---         | ---       | ---       | ---     | ---